-- 1. The purpose of this form is to provide the Department of Labor with sufficient information to identify and determine the qualifications of the applicant for the requested certificate to serve as a FLC or FLCE. - In addition to the Department of Labor using this collection of information in the FLC/FLCE registration process, information from this form may be used in the course of presenting evidence to a court of administrative tribunal or in the course of settlement negotiations. - 3.
+- 1. The purpose of this form is to provide the Department of Labor with sufficient information to identify and determine the qualifications of the applicant for the requested certificate to serve as a FLC or FLCE. - 2.
+In addition to the Department of Labor using this collection of information in the FLC/FLCE registration process, information from this form may be used in the course of presenting evidence to a court of administrative tribunal or in the course of settlement negotiations. - 3.
 Failure to provide the information precludes the issuance of necessary documents required under the law.
-Your social security number is used for identification purposes; its submission is authorized by 29 C.F.R.
-Part 500. - 4.
-Information collected in response to this request may be disclosed in accordance with the provisions of the Freedom of Information Act, 5 U.S.C. § 552; the Privacy Act, 5 U.S.C. § 552(a); and related regulations, 29 C.F.R.
+Your social security number is used for identification purposes; its submission is authorized by the MSPA, 29 U.S.C.
+1801 et seq., and its regulations, 29 C.F.R.
+Part 500.
+Disclosure of your social security number is voluntary; however, failure to disclose it may affect processing or approval of your application.
+Information collected in response to this request may be disclosed in accordance with the provisions of the Freedom of Information Act, 5 U.S.C. § 552(a); and related regulations, 29 C.F.R.
 Parts 70, 71.
-The Department of Labor makes no express assurances of confidentiality regarding this collection of information. - Submission of this information is required under the MSPA in order to obtain the benefit of a FLC or FLCE Certificate of Registration.
+The Department of Labor makes no express assurances of confidentiality regarding this collection of information. - 4.
+Submission of this information is required under the MSPA in in order to obtain the benefit of an FLC or FLCE Certificate of Registration.
 29 U.S.C. §§ 1811-1812; 29 C.F.R. § 500.44-.47.
-Unlawfully engaging in FLC activities without a valid FLC/FLCE Certificate of Registration may subject you to civil or criminal penalties.
+Unlawfully engaging in FLC activities without valid FLC/FLCE Certificate of Registration may subject you to civil or criminal penalties.
 See 29 U.S.C. §§ 1851-1853; 29 C.F.R.
-500 Subpart E. - 6.
-Persons are not required to respond to this collection of information unless it displays a currently valid OMB Control Number. - 7.
+500 Subpart E. - 5.
+Persons are not required to respond to this collection of information unless it displays a currently valid OMB Control Number. - 6.
 The Department of Labor estimates that it will take an average of 30 minutes to complete this collection of information, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed and completing and reviewing the collection of information.
 If you have any suggestions for reducing this burden, send them to the Administrator, Wage and Hour Division, Room S-3502, 200 Constitution Avenue, N.W., Washington, DC 20210.